What incites meteorologists to forecast hourly weather?

 How can weather changes and variations occur so unexpectedly?
 Sudden changes can make conditions change dramatically between hourly observations.
 This is it become interesting to forecast hourly weather.
 It can be fun to see systems moving in on an animated radar display and anticipate their arrival.

 Then you can relate the observed conditions with your expectations.

 See how much the weather can change in this one-minute video:

 In the formula below, the size or mass of the air parcel does not change.
 Only the shape.
 When an elastic object changes shape without altering its size or colour, it deforms.

 In engineering, they use words like malleability, the ability to be squished, and ductility, the ability to be stretched.
 These things happen to soft metals, doughy substances and masses of fluids such as

+and clouds.
 And they're all forms of deformation.